edgardoa91/devops/README.md

 ## Old deployment files for minte

 - kubernetes files to deploy minio
-- docker files to deploy minio with
+- docker files to deploy minio with traefik as proxy